udevbe/greenfield/README.md

 Greenfield is a [Wayland compositor](https://en.wikipedia.org/wiki/Wayland_%28display_server_protocol%29) written entirely in TypeScript while utilizing WebAssembly and WebGL for the performance critical parts.
-It can run native Wayland applications remotely, or it can run Wayland web applications directly in your browser.
+It can run native Wayland applications remotely and display them directly in your browser.

 For more information, visit the [website](https://greenfield.app), or have [a look on how it all began]( https://twitter.com/FriedChicken/status/1420671685485867014)